The Commonplace

 0.01

 Distributional outcomes hinge on institutional/allocation factors (ownership, bargaining power) that determine who controls organizational elasticity and thus who captures coordination rents.
-Inequality mixed medium distributional outcomes (wage and income distribution conditional on allocation of coordination rents)
+Inequality mixed distributional outcomes (wage and income distribution conditional on allocation of coordination rents)

 Distributional outcomes depend on institutions/ownership/bargaining that determine who captures coordination rents (conditional effect)